devonfw-forge/Chionophile/push_to_the_edges/README.md

 In the process of implementing this architecture, we have found that it's greatest strength is working with applications that fall in this two categories:
 * Mostly read only applications, where write operations are either infrequent or where consistency is not a priority, such as Netflix or YouTube.
 * Data processing applications, where after making the necessary operations, the information is stored and not consumed by clients all over the world.
-A clear example are IoT systems.
+A clear example is IoT systems.

 ## Differences with the monolithic implementation